Tecnologias-multimedia/InterCom/installation.md

    # for downloading correctly pyaudio, a module needed for PortAudio.

 3. **Run the first program**

-   Run the minimal.py for example.
+   For example, you can run the minimal.py.

    ```bash
    cd src